Introduction to Workplace Laws

 - Deliberately discouraging or hindering an employee in his/her job.

-- Physical abuse or using abusive languages against them.
+- Physical abuse or using abusive language against them.

 - Dismissing one from his roles and responsibilities without any valid reason.

-- Imposing unrealistic deadlines intentionally to make an individual employee fail.
+- Imposing unrealistic deadlines intentionally makes an individual employee fail.

 - Holding back important information or providing wrong information tenaciously.

-- Cracking offensive jokes (verbally or in written), especially in front of or about female co-workers
+- Cracking offensive jokes (verbally or in writing), especially in front of or about female co-workers

-- Intentionally and unreasonably criticizing an individual on a regular basis.
+- Intentionally and unreasonably criticizing an individual regularly.

 - Ridiculing one’s opinions and ideas.